WebOrigami/docs/src/content/framework/intro2.md

 ## Visualize the source folder as a graph

 The `src` folder for this project contains the source form of your site.
-File system folders are hierarchical, so you think of that folder as a graph.
+File system folders are hierarchical, so you can think of that folder as a graph.
 Graph Origami includes tools that let you visualize structures like the `src` folder as a graph in your browser.

 <span class="tutorialStep"></span> Navigate to a virtual file called `.svg`.
 If you're using Glitch or StackBlitz, do this in the fake address bar above the preview window.
 Glitch tries hard to prevent you from navigating to a page that starts with a period, so you'll need to either the type the `svg` part and then add a `.` at the beginning, or cut-and-paste the text `.svg` into the address bar.
 If you're running locally, do this in your browser's real address bar.